 The YCRC has set up its own “ticketing system” to help manage and address inquiries, requests, and troubleshooting related to the HPC clusters.
 Users may contact YCRC staff by sending email to email@example.com.
 While the time required to resolve particular issues may vary widely, users may expect an initial communication from a YCRC staff member within a reasonable time (often within one business day).
 Users may also obtain assistance by visiting the YCRC to meet with the research support staff, either on a first-come-first-served basis during the open office hours posted on the YCRC website, or by appointment at other times.

 The YCRC audits cluster accounts annually on November 1, and all accounts no associated with a valid netid will expire at that time.
 In addition, it is essential for the YCRC to be able to contact all account holders for security and communication purposes.
 Therefore, logins will be disabled throughout the year for accounts that are found not to be associated with a valid email address.
-When accounts expire, PIs are ultimately responsible for ensuring that all files are properly managed or removed when accounts expire.
+When accounts expire, PIs are ultimately responsible for ensuring that all files are properly managed or removed.
 However, the YCRC reserves the right to delete expired accounts and all files associated with them, if necessary.
 When possible, users should arrange to transfer file ownership before leaving the group(s) with which they have been working.

 At least once per year, the YCRC will offer PIs an opportunity to purchase dedicated HPC compute and storage resources for their groups.
 Often, such opportunities may be coordinated with the YCRC’s regular refresh and upgrade cycles for its compute and storage hardware infrastructure, but, subject to YCRC approval, PIs may request hardware purchases at other times, as well.
 At its discretion, the YCRC may restrict the types and quantities of dedicated HPC resources purchased for PI groups and may require that purchased resources be compatible with the YCRC’s datacenter and network infrastructure and with applicable policies.